> common-accessibility

 - Tab order must follow visual reading order.
 Never use positive

-tabindexvalues (tabindex="1"breaks natural order). - Provide visible focus indicators.
-Never
+tabindexvalues (tabindex="1"breaks natural order). - Provide visible focus indicators (see Focus style rule below).

 - Escape key: Must close modals, dropdowns, and tooltips.